How to Mask for Conformal Coating

 Polyester, polyimide or Kapton backings are commonly used for masking dots and tapes.
 Dots are small stickers fastened over contacts before coating is initiated.
 Peel-able latex masking materials effectively prevent coating ingress into the component; they peel easily from contacts after coating

-Masking tapes’ standardized masking model effectively protects flat assembly areas like conductive pads or PCB-edges.
-Dots are optimally used to safeguard smaller, specified keep-out sites like mounting holes.
+Conformal coating tapes’ standardized masking model effectively protects flat assembly areas like conductive pads or PCB-edges.
+Conformal coating masking dots are optimally used to safeguard smaller, specified keep-out sites like mounting holes.
 However, both require slow, labor-intensive hand-application, most efficient for low-volume projects.

 Designed to flexibly cover larger PCB components, recyclable masking boots are more cost-effective than dots/tapes, and far more efficient for large-batch component masking.
 Because they can be custom-made to fit a wide spectrum of component alternatives, boots easily accommodate projects requiring repeat masking of high-volume production.
 Unlike dots/tapes, boots can be tailored to specific to the physical configuration of the component to-be-covered.
 Utilization is simple, with boots being fastened over the selected components (connectors, plugs, sockets, etc.) needing protection from conformal coating application.
 They are adaptable to all wet-application techniques but dipping.